Advisory Program: Where Students are Heard, Known and Understood

-“Advisory was one of the most central parts of my Gann experience,” says Aaron Butler '17.
-“As early as ninth grade, my advisory quickly became a place where I could be myself and get used to the Gann environment in a judgment-free setting.
-Over the years, I really enjoyed how close our advisory became and looked forward to every meeting that we had together.”
+“Advisory has been one of the most central parts of my Gann experience,” says senior Aaron Butler.
+“As early as freshman year, my advisory quickly became a place where I could be myself and get used to the Gann environment in a judgment-free setting.
+Over the years, I have really enjoyed how close our advisory has gotten and look forward to every meeting that we have together.”

-For ninth graders, advisory helps ease the transition to high school and a whole new cast of characters.
-“I came from public school and didn't know anyone in my grade,” recalls Jonah Gold '20 from Sudbury.
-“By the time I started classes, I knew a teacher and a group of kids.
-I felt much more comfortable during my first days of school.”
+For nine graders, advisory helps ease the transition to high school and a whole new cast of characters.
+“I came from public school and didn't know anyone in my grade,” recalls Jonah Gold, a freshman from Sudbury.
+“By the time I started classes, I knew a teacher and a group of kids, so I felt much more comfortable during my first days of school.”

 While advisory often concerns itself with the here and now, its goals are long-term and deliberate, explains Tipton.
 “We want to create autonomous kids, who feel part of something larger, whether it's Gann, the Jewish community or the world,” he says.
 “The other goal is to create students who think about the community and act on behalf of the community—who are prepared to sacrifice and stretch themselves for others.
 Not many school have as strong an emphasis on community as we do.
 That's one of the goals that emerges from our identity as a Jewish school.”